segmentio/segment-docs/src/personas/journeys/journeys-logic.md

 - The entry condition requires no previous step membership.
 - Post-entry condition step membership relies on users at some point entering the preceding step.
 - When a user first joins a step, Segment adds a  `step_joined_time` trait to their profile.
-- Membership is calculated by a real-time [Audience](/docs/personas/audiences/).
+- Membership is calculated using Segment's [Real-Time Compute System](/docs/personas/audiences/#real-time-compute-vs-batch).
 - Segment does not calculate Waits and Splits in real time.

 The combination of these traits, audiences, and business rules allows you to create an enforced funnel with the following implications: